 - (k) A court may not impose a sentence or disposition for a felony or misdemeanor that requires the defendant to be implanted or injected with or to use any form of birth control. - (1) (A) Except as provided in paragraph (C) of subsection (1), whenever a defendant, who is an alien as defined by the Immigration and Nationality Act, is convicted of any felony or misdemeanor offense, the court after sentencing the defendant may, upon motion of the State's Attorney, hold sentence in abeyance and remand the defendant to the custody of the Attorney General of the United States or his or her designated agent to be deported when: - (1) a final order of deportation has been issued against the defendant pursuant to proceedings under the Immigration and Nationality Act, and - (2) the deportation of the defendant would not deprecate the seriousness of the defendant's conduct and would not be inconsistent with the ends of justice.
-Otherwise, the defendant shall be sentenced as provided in this Chapter V.
+Otherwise, the defendant shall be sentenced as provided in this Chapter V. - (B) If the defendant has already been sentenced for a felony or misdemeanor offense, or has been placed on probation under Section 10 of the Cannabis Control Act, Section 410 of the Illinois Controlled Substances Act, or Section 70 of the Methamphetamine Control and Community Protection Act, the court may, upon motion of the State's Attorney to suspend the sentence imposed, commit the defendant to the custody of the Attorney General of the United States or his or her designated agent when:

-- (B) If the defendant has already been sentenced for a felony or misdemeanor offense, or has been placed on probation under Section 10 of the Cannabis Control Act or Section 410 of the Illinois Controlled Substances Act, the court may, upon motion of the State's Attorney to suspend the sentence imposed, commit the defendant to the custody of the Attorney General of the United States or his or her designated agent when: - (1) a final order of deportation has been issued against the defendant pursuant to proceedings under the Immigration and Nationality Act, and - (2) the deportation of the defendant would not deprecate the seriousness of the defendant's conduct and would not be inconsistent with the ends of justice. - (C) This subsection (1) does not apply to offenders who are subject to the provisions of paragraph (2) of subsection (a) of Section 3-6-3. - (D) Upon motion of the State's Attorney, if a defendant sentenced under this Section returns to the jurisdiction of the United States, the defendant shall be recommitted to the custody of the county from which he or she was sentenced.
+- (1) a final order of deportation has been issued against the defendant pursuant to proceedings under the Immigration and Nationality Act, and - (2) the deportation of the defendant would not deprecate the seriousness of the defendant's conduct and would not be inconsistent with the ends of justice. - (C) This subsection (1) does not apply to offenders who subject to the provisions of paragraph subsection (a) of Section 3-6-3. - (D) Upon motion of the State's Attorney, if a defendant sentenced under this Section returns to the jurisdiction of the United States, the defendant shall be recommitted to the custody of the county from which he or she was sentenced.
 Thereafter, the defendant shall be brought before the sentencing court, which may impose any sentence that was available under Section 5-5-3 at the time of initial sentencing.
-In addition, the defendant shall not be eligible for additional good conduct credit for meritorious service as provided under Section 3-6-6. - (m) A person convicted of criminal defacement of property under Section 21-1.3 of the Criminal Code of 1961, in which the property damage exceeds \$300 and the property damaged is a school building, shall be ordered to perform community service that may include cleanup, removal, or painting over the defacement. - (n) The court may sentence a person convicted of a violation of Section 12-19, 12-21, or 16-1.3 of the Criminal Code of 1961 (i) to an impact incarceration program if the
+In addition, the defendant shall not be eligible for additional good conduct credit meritorious service as provided under Section 3-6-6. - (m) A person convicted of criminal defacement of property under Section 21-1.3 of the Criminal Code of 1961, in which the property damage exceeds \$300 and the property damaged is a school building, shall be ordered to perform community service that may include cleanup, removal, or painting over the defacement. - 28 The court may sentence a person convicted of 29 violation of Section 12-19, 12-21, or 16-1.3 of the Criminal 30 Code of 1961 (i) to an impact incarceration program if the 31 person is otherwise eligible for that program under Section 32 5-8-1.1, (ii) to community service, or (iii) if the person is an addict or alcoholic, as defined in the Alcoholism and Other 33 Drug Abuse and Dependency Act, to a substance or alcohol abuse 34 - program licensed under that Act.
+35 - (Source: P.A.
+93-44, eff.
+7-1-03; 93-156, eff.
+1-1-04; 93-169, 36